hassinii/projet-microservices/README.md

 # app-microservices

-This repository contains two microservices built with Spring Boot: "Client" and "Voiture" (French for "Client" and "Car").
+This repository contains two microservices built with Spring Boot: "Client" and "Car".

 ## Installation
 To run these Spring Boot microservices: